wa-43rd-dems/bylaws/README.md

 When the committee votes to recommend a proposal, the proposal's branch should be merged into the `committee-recommendation` branch.
 When the full set of changes in the `committee-recommendation` branch are adopted by the membership, this branch should be merged into `master`.
 If the membership rejects changes, then the `committee-recommendation` branch should be rebased from `master`, with the rejected commits removed.

 ## FAQ
+### What is GitHub?
+GitHub is a free service for hosting public Git repositories.
+It is commonly used in the Open Source community and elsewhere to share and collaborate on software projects.

+### What is Git?
+Git is a popular Open Source source control management system (SCM).
+SCMs are used by software developers to view, comment on, update, and otherwise manage changes to software projects, particularly when those projects involve multiple developers.

-### Why are we using GitHub and LaTeX instead of Google Docs?
+### Why are we using Git and GitHub?
+Why not use Google Docs?
-GitHub and LaTeX allows us to do several things that Google Docs (and other similar online collaboration tools) do not:
+Git and GitHub allows us to do several things that Google Docs (and other similar online collaboration tools) do not:
 * Work on multiple different versions at the same time.
 * Arbitrarily compare any two versions of a document to one another.
 * Suggest, view, and comment on complex changes involving multiple edits across multiple documents.
+* File and track issues for each document.
-* Completely control the format of the document.
+* Accept change suggestions from members of the public.
-* Provide a human-readable, layperson-friendly text representation of documents.
+* Open up the change process for others to observe and learn from.

+### What is LaTeX?
+LaTeX is an extremely powerful typesetting system, used for everything from scientific research papers to genre fiction novels.
+LaTeX documents contain the plaintext content of the document, marked up with relatively straightforward and unobtrusive commands to indicate how the content should be styled, laid out, and otherwise presented.

+### Why not use Markdown/MediaWiki/HTML/PDFs/Word documents/etc.?
+LaTeX gives us two important features: high fidelity control over style and formatting, while still being very human-readable and easy to compare.

+While binary formats like PDF and Word documents provide extensive control over formatting, it is typically difficult to compare between two different versions of the same file, and comparing across different files is often impossible.
+You are limited by the capabilities of the program, e.g., whatever comparison features have been built into Microsoft Word itself.
+With a plaintext format such a LaTeX (or Markdown or HTML), it is easy to apply third-party tools to perform comparisons - Git itself supports rich comparisons between different files or versions of the same file.

+While Markdown and other similar formats are human-readable and comparison-friendly, they tend to be very limited in what they allow the author to do.
+Even a relatively simple feature such as letter-based lists (as is found in our bylaws) is not supported by Markdown.
+HTML provides more flexibility, but quickly becomes less readable as documents grow more complex.

 ### How do I suggest a change?
 There are three ways to suggest a change: